Frequently Asked Questions

 Please visit our website by clicking here for specific borrow times.

 Donations are not being accepted at this time.
 Please do not place any donated materials outside or in the book drops.
 Books can be donated to the Little Free Libraries recently built at the Fayville Playground, Southborough Commuter Rail and Woodward School through a recent Eagle Scout project.
+Please read more donation details on our website here.

 While the library is currently closed, we are pleased to provide virtual programming for patrons of all ages.
 Our website has upcoming registration and program details here.
 You can also look for updates to events and stay current with our eNewsletter as well Facebook or Twitter.
 Click here to subscribe to the library’s eNewsletter.